-Global Health Topic(s): Education and Training, Global Health Diplomacy, Global Health Policy
+Global Health Topic(s): Global Health Education, Capacity Building, Workforce Development, Global Health Policy

-Marie Martin serves as Assistant Director for Education and Training at the Vanderbilt Institute for Global Health (VIGH) and Research Assistant Professor in the Department of Health Policy in the Vanderbilt School of Medicine.
+Marie Martin serves as Associate Director for Education and Training at the Vanderbilt Institute for Global Health (VIGH) and Assistant Professor in the Department of Health Policy in the Vanderbilt School of Medicine.
 She received her B.A. in English from Vanderbilt University and M.Ed. in International Education Policy from Vanderbilt’s George Peabody College of Education and Human Development.
 Dr. Martin completed her Ph.D. at Tennessee State University in Public Administration.
 Her research and teaching interests lie at the intersection of global health, public policy and education with a particular focus on agenda-setting and public finance.

-Dr. Martin is currently the Co-Director of the Global Health track of the MPH Program and Co-Chair of the VUMC Global Health Education Committee.
-Dr. Martin serves as a course director for MPH Project Development, Global Health Politics and Policy, and the Global Health Integrated Science Courses (ISC).
+Dr. Martin is currently the Director of the Global Health track of the MPH Program and Chair of the VUMC Global Health Education Committee.
+She serves as a course director for MPH Project Development, Global Health Politics and Policy, and the Global Health Integrated Science Courses (ISC).
 Dr. Martin serves on the Consortium of Universities for Global Health (CUGH) Subcommittee on Master and Undergraduate Degrees in Global Health (SMUDGH) and the National Association of County and City Health Officials (NACCHO) Global-Domestic Health Expert Advisory Group.